better-api/better-api/docs/syntax.md

 > might read them from a JWT token, while API key auth might read them from the database.
 > It is up to the server implementation to decide this.

+If auth is optional, permissions can still be defined.
+If user is authorized, but doesn't have required permissions, the generated code will treat them as unauthorized user.

 ### Scopes

 Authorization and permissions can be declared for the whole path